kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

   - If you can't loot this corpse, Bastila's position was slightly off
   - You can buy a Nerve Amplifier Belt from Mic'Tunan'Jus Orgu in the Tatooine Docking Bay, but it changes your shopping on Korriban (see below)
 - Use [JMT](<../Techniques/Jedi Mine Trick>) to skip the Star Map CS
+- `Level to 8: Strength to 21, Persuade to 10, Disable Droid`
 - [Save Teleport](<../Techniques/Save Teleporting>) back to the front of the Krayt Dragon
   - Make sure your party is following you
 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip Calo Nord fight (and possibly Krayt Death trigger)